Raphox22/Raphox22/Introduction.md

 - 👻 Hi, I’m @Raphox22
 - 👀 I’m studying to be a Software Engineer!
-- 🐍 I’m currently learning Python 🐍
+- 🎮 I'm currently learning C# 🎮

 <!---
 Raphox22/Raphox22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.